- Township Departments

 Movies begin at 2:00 p.m. in the Community Room.
 Most titles run 80-120 minutes.
 Popcorn and beverages are provided, but you may also bring your own snacks and beverages.
 Please no alcoholic or uncovered beverages.
 For more information and a list of movies, please visit our Movie Matinees page.
 No registration required.

 The Waterford Genealogical Society meets the first Wednesday of the month from 1:00 p.m. to 3:00 p.m. in the library’s Community Room.
 Genealogy is the study of family ancestries and histories.
 The WGS is a group of like-minded people who love to dig out the facts behind family stories.
 Membership is open to any and all individuals interested in genealogy.
 Non-members are welcome to attend.

 Third Saturday of the month from 11am to 2pm in the Conference Room ← (new day and time as of January 2023)

 The Waterford Writers Workshop is a forum where serious writers share their work and receive and provide constructive, supportive critiques of each member’s writing.
-Each writer will email their work (6 pages of 12pt font, double-spaced prose or two poems) to other members at least one week prior to the meeting date.
-Those attending the workshop will be prepared to discuss their own writing, as well as providing edits and suggestions on other member’s writing.
-Our goal is to write, share, and develop polished prose and poetry.
-To evoke, provoke, and inspire.
-To take chances, be ambitious, write confidently, and celebrate the art of the written word and literature in general.
+We will also discuss the craft of fine writing, literary subjects pertaining to the group's goals, submitting of work/being published in literary journals, and other topics we may wish to explore.
+Each writer will email their work (6 pages of 12pt font, double-spaced prose or up to two poems) to other members at least one week prior to the meeting date.
+Those attending the workshop will be prepared to discuss their own writing, as well as providing edits and suggestions on other members' writing.
+The goal is to write, share, and develop polished prose and poetry and celebrate the art of the written word and literature in general.
 Registration is not required.
 Anyone interested in joining needs only to attend an initial meeting.
-Participants must be 16 or older.
+Participants must be age 16 or older.